Mode analysis of Nambu-Goldstone modes in U(1) charged first-order relativistic viscous hydrodynamics: Introduction

 \section{Introduction}

-Relativistic viscous hydrodynamics is a powerful framework for studying both weakly and strongly coupled systems where the fundamental interactions are too complex to solve exactly (see Ref.~\cite{Kovtun:2012rj} for a comprehensive review).
-In this framework, microscopic details are encapsulated in a few transport coefficients through the derivative expansion.
-Applications of this approach span a wide range of fields, including cosmology, astrophysics, and ultra-relativistic heavy ion collisions.
+Relativistic viscous hydrodynamics is a widely used framework for describing many-body systems whose microscopic interactions are too complex to solve exactly (see Ref.~\cite{Kovtun:2012rj} for a comprehensive review).
+In this approach, detailed microscopic information is encapsulated in a small number of transport coefficients organized via a derivative expansion.
+Applications of relativistic hydrodynamics range from cosmology and astrophysics to the physics of ultra-relativistic heavy-ion collisions~\cite{Romatschke:2007mq, Baier:2007ix, Florkowski:2017olj, Jeon:2015dfa, Shibata:2017jyf, Kovtun:2004de, Arnold:2006fz}.

-The simplest extension of a perfect fluid is first-order hydrodynamics, which introduces covariant derivatives into the energy-momentum tensor and conserved fluxes.
-Although the construction of first-order theories is robust, respecting fundamental symmetries like general covariance and internal symmetries related to charge conservation, there are longstanding issues, i.e., violation of stability and causality~\cite{Israel:1976tn, Israel:1979wp, Hiscock:1983zz, Hiscock:1985zz, Hiscock:1987zz, Geroch:1990bw, Geroch:1995bx, Geroch:2001xs, Kostadt:2000ty, Denicol:2008ha, Van:2011yn, Bemfica:2017wps, Romatschke:2017ejr, Kovtun:2019hdm, Bemfica:2019knx, Poovuttikul:2019ckt, Taghinavaz:2020axp, Hoult:2020eho, Salazar:2022yud, Brito:2021iqr, Abboud:2023hos, Jain:2023obu, Mullins:2023ott, Bea:2023rru, Rocha:2023ilf, Bhattacharyya:2024tfj}.
-Stability refers to the behavior of hydrodynamical fluctuations around a thermal state.
-In the long-time limit, a thermal state should be stationary, and any small perturbations must decay over time.
-Causality demands that the speed of sound remain bounded by the speed of light.
-These two properties are essential for any reasonable physical system.
-Nevertheless, first-order hydrodynamics has been considered to be inconsistent with them.
-For a more exhaustive summary of the various proposals addressing these issues over the past 80 years, see Ref.~\cite{Bemfica:2020zjp}.
-In this paper, we particularly study the stability issue.